Filter by Category

 with Beth Bohrer

-This eight-week class for students 65+ years of age focuses on basic drawing and painting from objects.
+This seven-week class for students 65+ years of age focuses on basic drawing and painting from objects.
 Still-life displays will be set up around the room.
 Class will begin with a drawing and painting demonstration and then students will continue independently with support from teaching artist Beth Bohrer.
 This class is for beginners and for those looking to refresh their skills.
 Senior citizen students looking for a creative outlet and camaraderie are encouraged to join in the fun!
 Some basic drawing materials will be provided but students are also encouraged to bring in their own favorite supplies.

 These sessions are for senior citizens only and are low-cost to help ensure that art is available to experience at any age.